groupdocs-annotation-cloud/GroupDocs.Annotation-Products/english/annotation/nodejs/_index.md

 overview:
     enable: true
     content: |
       GroupDocs.Annotation Cloud SDK for Node.js RESTful APIs is all you need to build document annotator tools in Node.js.
 Your application will be able to add annotations, watermark overlays, text replacements, redactions, sticky notes and text markups to the business documents of all popular formats such as, PDF, Microsoft Word, Excel, PowerPoint, Outlook, images other formats.
 Rapidly develop Annotation applications in Node.js using our SDK that works as a wrapper around Node.js APIs and makes the solution cross-platform compatible.
-Support for 3rd party cloud storage providers, e.g., Amazon S3, Windows Azure, Dropbox and others is also provided.‎
+Support for 3rd party cloud storage providers, e.g., Amazon S3, Windows Azure, Dropbox and others is also provided.
     tabs:
       enable: true

       ## TAB ONE ##
       tab_one:
         description: |
-          Node.js module is required for communicating with the GroupDocs.Annotation Cloud SDK API for Node.js.‎
+          Node.js module is required for communicating with the GroupDocs.Annotation Cloud SDK API for Node.js.

         left:
           enable: true